Chief Project Officer Executive Education Training Programs and Courses on Project Management

 Our Philosophy and Values

-PMO Advisory is a PMI® Registered Education Provider (R.E.P. #4172) and proud to be one the very few PMI® registered firms able to offer Portfolio (PfMP®), Program (PgMP®), Project (PMP®), and Risk (PMI-RMP®) Management Certification Training.
+PMO Advisory is a PMI® Authorized Training Provider (A.T.P. #4172) and proud to be one the very few PMI® registered firms able to offer Portfolio (PfMP®), Program (PgMP®), Project (PMP®), and Risk (PMI-RMP®) Management Certification Training.
 We make tremendous effort to understand our clients, their needs and interest and align our products and services accordingly.
 Because we are a small firm we’re agile, responsive, and will adapt our training programs as your needs change with a speed larger firms just can’t match.
 We’re committed to getting individuals, small teams, and organizations professionally trained and transformed in line with set goals.
 You are guaranteed a positive client service experience which meets (and ideally exceeds) your expectations, this is our goal behind all of our business interactions.
 Specifically we promise to:

 1. Focus on the benefit of the training as it relates to each customer’s individual needs.